derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-02/03/2026 16:43:15 : 3 Database Admins walked into a NoSQL bar.
+03/03/2026 16:45:20 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+Optimist: The glass is half full.
+Pessimist: The glass is half empty.
+Programmer: The glass is twice as large as necessary.
 <!-- replace-with-joke ends -->